Sleepytale Logo

 Outside, the village lights blinked on one by one, tiny golden echoes of the music inside.

-Priya whispered thank you to Melody, gently closed the key cover, and tiptoed home beneath the hush of twilight, carrying the calm song inside her like a glowing pocket star.
+She whispered thank you to Melody, closed the key cover gently, and tiptoed home beneath the hush of twilight, carrying the calm song inside her like a glowing pocket star.

 She set it on the bench, sat, and rested her hands on her lap until her breathing matched the piano's quiet presence.

-Then she pressed the keys so lightly that the notes sounded like secrets shared between friends.
+Then she pressed the keys so lightly that the notes sounded like secrets.

-Melody answered with a chord that felt like warm blankets pulled up to her chin.
+Melody answered with a chord that felt like blankets pulled up to the chin.

 Priya imagined the notes drifting out the open window, curling around the moon, then floating down to tuck tired flowers into sleep.